What is journaling?

 - allow our subconscious mind to provide clarity and work out problems.

 I’ve also read articles saying it can help with physical disorders.
-Whilst I can’t see journaling being a direct cure for illnesses, I can see the mind/body connection and the impact they have on each other.
-Our physical health massively affects our mental health and wellbeing.
+Now, whilst I can’t see journaling being a direct cure for illnesses, I can see the mind/body connection and the impact they have on each other.
+Our physical health massively affects our mental health and wellbeing – and vice versa.

 Friends who I know that journal have told me it has helped them through some really difficult moments in life.